Updated Feb 5, 2026

 Exfoliation, the process of removing dead skin cells from the skin's surface, is vital for several reasons:

-• Prevents Acne: Clearing away dead skin cells and excess oil reduces the likelihood of pores becoming clogged, which is a primary cause of acne.
+- Helps Keep Pores Clear and Supports Clearer-Looking Skin: Clearing away dead skin cells and excess oil reduces the likelihood of pores becoming clogged, which is a primary cause of blemishes.
+Using the right blemished skin products can further support this goal.

 Chemical vs. Physical Exfoliation